Kupon-Protocol/kupon-protocol-concept/how-to-participate.md

-# Kupon Protocol: How To Participate?
+# Kupon Protocol: How To Contribute?

 Kupon Protocol is being developed by the Kupon community, a self-organizing group of people.
 The Kupon community mostly coordinates through [Discord](https://discord.gg/TjTZaCZ4wY) and [GitHub](https://github.com/Kupon-Protocol).